clux/decay/Readme.md

 The score function is created by calling `wilsonScore` optionally specifying a global `zScore`.
 The `zScore` represents the statistical confidence of the Wilson Score interval.

-Leave it blank and you will get `z=1.96` representing an `95%` confidence level in the lower bound.
+It will default to `z=1.96` if left out, representing a `95%` confidence level in the lower bound.
 Otherwise, you could note that values through `1.0` (69%), to `3.3` (99.9%) are perhaps worthy of experiments.

 ````javascript